chanzuckerberg/napari-segmentation-workshop/content/intro.md

 <b>
 2. Progressing further into **[Stage II](primer/landing.md)**, we give a primer on image analysis, and then explain how the napari viewer's different tools pertain to performing segmentation successfully.<br>
 <b>
-3. By **[Stage III](workflow/landing.md)**, we're focused on the terminology behind segmentation, and three case studies that illustrate how napari can be used to perform a cell segmentation workflow from start to finish, and the plugins behind them.<br>
+3. By **[Stage III](workflow/landing.md)**, we're focused on the terminology behind segmentation, and three case studies that illustrate how napari can be used to perform a cell segmentation workflow from start to finish; and the specialized plugins behind them.<br>

 ## Feedback and Contributing